1[

 to posts

-function manipulates the JSON data to allow it to be accessed by the ReactTable
+JSON data are manipulated to allow them to be accessed by the ReactTable

-function uses, which is a relatively new sytnax made for simplicity.
+object spread syntax is designed for simplicity.
 To learn more about it, see Spread in object literals.

 Building and packaging the front end